zhangshi0512/cs5330_project02_imageRetrieval/README.md

 ##### Step 7: Debugging and Running
 You can debug or run each project separately by setting it as the startup project.

+### Time Travel Days
+I did not use any time travel days in this assignment.